msanzsanz/PFM_EconomicNewsImpact/README.md

 ![alt text](https://github.com/msanzsanz/PFM_EconomicNewsImpact/blob/master/methodology.png "methodology")

 Each piece of code is commented, helping readers can understand what it does / how to invoke it.
+Also, each .py file created generates a log file to ensure everything runs as expected.

 - **Phase-1: Obtain raw data from publicly available sources**